NainaSahiri/Grad_Project1_Group3/DailyUpdates.md

  ###### Anjana Thanguturi
 Worked on the presentation and done knowledge transfer about the new topics we learned with the classmates.

+###### Sindhuja Vilipala
+I have worked on my part of the presentation i.e., SpeechRecognition and demonstrated those learned concepts in the workshop.

 ------------------------------------------------------------------------------------------------
 #### September 30th